ecoin-project/ecoin-public/MARKET_REFERENCE.md

 - `USDJPY`
   Macro pressure / currency stress / cost-of-living pressure reference.

+- `VIX`
+  Volatility / fear / market-stress reference.
+  Useful as a proxy for compression, uncertainty, and overt risk-off conditions.

 These assets are not treated as direct explanations of discourse shifts.
 They are used as external comparison lanes for reading possible directional or phase relationships.